Ch3dd4rGoblin/resource.uisounds.ellipsisui/README.md

 This UI sounds addon was created using sound assets ripped from Ellipsis by Team Blackbolt.

 ------------------------------------------------------------------------
-How to install and use EllipsisUI UI sounds addon using Kodi:
+How to install and use EllipsisUI sounds addon using Kodi:
 ====================================

 Copy the 'resource.uisounds.ellipsisui' folder that is found in the zip file to your Kodi/addons/ directory.